Developing-Studio/ci-DevBot/README.md

 pre-commit run --all-files --show-diff-on-failure
 ```
 * Note - Use `.env` or `.venv` instead of `env` or `venv` ( virtual environments ).
 It is to prevent pre-commit from scanning them.

+Also, great thanks to [python discord bot](https://github.com/python-discord/bot)!
+DevBot uses some of their's code